Here comes personal income and spending ...

-The Department of Commerce will release the latest data on personal income and spending at the bottom of the hour.
+The latest reading on personal income and spending is set for release at the bottom of the hour.

-The consensus forecast among economists is that, in August, personal income rose 0.4% while personal spending rose 0.3%, both unchanged compared to the prior month.
+Expectations are for the report to show income and spending both rose 0.4% in July.

-The data will also include personal consumption expenditures (PCE), which is expected to be flat month-on-month, and at 0.3% year-on-year.
+This report follows Thursday’s second estimate of second quarter GDP, which indicated that personal spending rose at a rate of 3.1% in the quarter, better than expected by economists.

 Business Insider Emails & Alerts